fluffehGit/archsin/README.md

 # Arch Linux Simple Installer
 This is a simple installation script for Arch Linux.
 It's aimed to be minimalistic and reduce stress of disk changing or machine hopping.

-Execute this command from live ISO: curl·--location·"https://git.io/fluffeh-archsin"·|·/bin/bash
+Execute this command from live ISO: curl --location "https://git.io/fluffeh-archsin" | /bin/bash

 ***